jospete/obsidize-rx-console/README.md

 });

-// NOTE: You can also wire your custom transport back into the default instance const primaryTransport = getPrimaryLoggerTransport();
+// NOTE: You can also wire your custom transport back into the default instance transport.pipeToDefault();
-transport.pipeTo(primaryTransport);

-// you can also break the connection to the default instance later on transport.setPipelineEnabled(primaryTransport, false);

 const logger = new CustomLogger('TestLogger');
 logger.info('custom log');

+// you can also break the connection to the default instance later on transport.unpipeFromDefault();
 ```

 ## API